-A pregnancy calculator can help to predict when a baby is likely to be born.
+Most pregnancies last for about 280 days, which is somewhere around 40 weeks.
+A pregnancy calculator can help predict when a baby is likely to be born.

 - nausea, with or without vomiting

-- breast changes, such as tenderness
+- breast changes such as tenderness

-To confirm a pregnancy, a woman can:
+To confirm a pregnancy, a person can:

 - take a home pregnancy test